-Liberty Women’s Clinic healthcare professionals will help you understand what you can expect from each abortion procedure, present abortion risk factors, and provide a list of questions you should ask any abortion clinic before undergoing a procedure.
+Liberty Women’s Clinic healthcare professionals will help you understand what you can expect from each abortion procedure, associated risk factors, and provide a list of questions you should ask any abortion clinic before undergoing a procedure.
 Make an appointment today to meet with one of our caring nurses before making the trip to an abortion clinic in Missouri or Kansas.

 Your health and safety are important to us

-Read an Abortion Health & Safety Checklist.
+Read Health & Safety Checklist

 Chemical abortion is a medical procedure that takes place prior to the tenth week of pregnancy.
 It's commonly referred to as "the abortion pill," though it's actually a series of two pills; one is taken at the medical clinic and the second is taken at home.
 It's also known as RU-486.